-Strictly speaking, the asymptotic Eq.
-(1) is correct at $a \ll \lambda_F$, $r_0 \gg \lambda_F$.
-However, as it was shown in Ref.
+Strictly speaking, the asymptotic expression in Eq.
+(1) is correct at $a \ll \lambda_F$, $r_0 \gg \lambda_F$).
+However, as was shown in Ref.
 11 from a comparison of the exact result for the ellipsoidal FS with asymptotic expression (1), Eq.
 (1) describes the conductance qualitatively correctly for $a < \lambda_F$ and distances r_0 of a few λ_F .
 The other point is that at the inflection lines, which define the classically inaccessible regions, the curvature K = 0.
-As it was shown in Ref.
-11, for such directions of the vector \mathbf{r}0 the amplitude of the conductance oscillations increases remains finite.
+As was shown in Ref.
+11, for such directions of the vector \mathbf{r}0 the amplitude of the conductance oscillations increases, remaining finite.
 Below we restrict ourselves to the condition $K \neq 0$ and do not approach the inflection lines to a distance for which the second term in the Eq.
 (1) becomes of the order of unity.

 We present the result of computations for three different crystallographic orientations (Fig. 2).
-The conductance as a function of the contact position for a defect in a noble metal at various depths are plotted in Figs. 3-5 for the (100), (110) and (111) lattice orientations respectively.
+The conductance as a function of the contact position for a defect in a noble metal at various depths are plotted in Figs. 3-5 for the (100), (110), and (111) lattice orientations respectively.
 For each of the lattice orientations, the graphs have the symmetries of that particular orientation of the FS.
 In all figures "dead" regions, in which there are no conductance oscillations, can be seen.
-These regions originate from the "necks" of the FS and their edges are defined by the inflection lines.
+These regions originate from the "necks" of the FS, and their edges are defined by the inflection lines.
 In our plots the edges are abrupt.
 In reality there is a smooth change from a maximum to a zero of amplitude of the oscillations in the "dead" regions.
 This change cannot be described by Eq.
 (1), and a numerical solution of the Schrödinger equation with energy-momentum relation (7) must be used.
-However, the problem becomes much more complicated, while it does not give any additional physical information.
-The rings of high
+However, while the problem becomes much more complicated, it does not give any additional physical information.
+The rings of high amplitude conductance oscillations have already been reported in experiments on Ag and Cu (111) surfaces.6

-Fig. 2.
+FIG. 2.
 The orientation of the Fermi surface relative to the contact axis for three principal lattice orientations.

-Fig. 3.
-Conductance G as a function of the contact position for a defect at the origin at depths 5 λ_F (a) and 7 λ_F (b) for a (100) interface plane.
+FIG. 3.
+Conductance G as a function of the contact position for a defect at the origin at depths of $5\lambda_F$ (a) and $7\lambda_F$ (b) for a (100) interface plane.
 The x and y directions both correspond to $\langle 100 \rangle$ directions.
-The conductance is plotted in gray scale, where the color of the "dead" regions corresponds to the conductance value in absence the defect $G = G_0$, positive addition to G is white and negative is black.
+The conductance is plotted in gray scale, where the color of the "dead" regions corresponds to the conductance value in absence the defect $G=G_0$; a positive addition to G is white and negative is black.